JasonZhaoExp/discord-bot/README.md

 # Voicebot

 ## What is it?
-This is a Discord bot designed specifically for [Voicebox's Kingdom](https://discord.gg/pkbMEsJVwx).
+This is a Discord bot designed specifically for [Voicebox's Kingdom](https://discord.gg/pkbMEsJVwx), but I've released it to the public so anyone can use it.

 ## Features